continuedev/continue/continuedev/README.md

 - [Continue Server README](./README.md): learn about the core of Continue, which can be downloaded as a [PyPI package](https://pypi.org/project/continuedev/)
 - [VS Code Extension README](../extension/README.md): learn about the capabilities of our extension—the first implementation of Continue's IDE Protocol—which makes it possible to use use Continue in VS Code and GitHub Codespaces
-- [Continue GUI README](../extension/react-app/): learn about the React app that lets users interact with the server and is placed adjacent to the text editor in any suppported IDE
+- [Continue GUI README](../extension/react-app/): learn about the React app that lets users interact with the server and is placed adjacent to the text editor in any supported IDE
 - [Schema README](../schema/README.md): learn about the JSON Schema types generated from Pydantic models, which we use across the `continuedev/` and `extension/` directories
 - [Continue Docs README](../docs/README.md): learn how our [docs](https://continue.dev/docs) are written and built
 - [How to debug the VS Code Extension README](../extension/src/README.md): learn how to set up the VS Code extension, so you can debug it